Turkish journalist Önder Aytaç tweeted a comment in 2012 that recently landed him in jail for ten months.

 The journalist claims it was a typo.

 I guess it could have been.
-I don’t think it was but it could have been.
+I don’t think it was, but it could have been.

-From Sarcasm To Insult To Blasphemy
+From Sarcasm To Insult, To Blasphemy

 But let’s frame the picture within the culture and see why it wasn’t so unexpected.

 The AKP (Justice and Development Party) that Prime Minister Erdogan leads is a conservative party, which some deem religious and neo-Ottoman.
 Over the past few years it has successfully dislodged the Turkish Army Generals, who ruled Turkey either overtly or from behind the scenes for decades (see military coups in 1960, 1971, 1980, and 1997), and has spearheaded a campaign of economic reforms that enabled Turkey to enter the prestigious G20.
-At the same time, it has reintroduced religion in state affairs (the AKP was founded on Islamic values, and though it has gradually changed its policy from Islam to ‘conservative democracy,’ it maintains deep ties with the faith) something the Generals had been keeping away from politics at all costs.
+At the same time, the AKP has reintroduced religion in state affairs (the party was founded on Islamic values, and though it has gradually changed its policy from Islam to ‘conservative democracy,’ it maintains deep ties with the faith) something the Generals had been keeping away from politics at all costs.
 The Turkish Republic had been founded as a secular republic after all, a situation which the AKP decided to reverse during its administration.

 Now, as everyone and their aunt knows, in Islam it’s inconceivable to use critical language toward the highest authority, God.
 Challenging his authority has for the past 1600 years been considered blasphemy, which may land a person in deep trouble, ranging from fines and castigation to corporeal punishment and death.